myhro/docs-content/content/reference/swarm-json.md

 * `volume-from`: The name of another component in the same `namespace<TBD>`.
 * `volume-path`: The `path` of a volume in the component referenced by `volume-from`.
 This volume from the referenced component will be mounted inside this component.
 * `path` (optional): If specified, this will be used as mounting point of the volume from the referenced component.
-If not specific, the mounting point will be equal to the mounting point of the referenced component.
+If not specified, the mounting point will be equal to the mounting point of the referenced component.

 <i class="fa fa-exclamation-triangle"></i> Please note that we currently do not provide a backup mechanism.
 If you need to preserve the data on your volumes, please think about a solution using for example an FTP server or cloud storage like Amazon S3 from within your component.